-STATEMENT BY THE PRESIDENT
+STATEMENT BY THE PRESIDENT UPON SIGNING S. 1160

-The measure I sign today, S. I160, revises section 3 of the Administrative Procedure Act to provide guidelines for the public availability of the records of Federal departments and agencies.
+The measure I sign today, S. 1160, revises Section 3 of the Administrative Procedure Act to provide guidelines for the public availability of the records of Federal departments and agencies.

-This legislation springs from one of our most essential principles: a democracy works best when the people know what their government is doing.
-They must have access to the policies and rules by which departments and agencies operate.
-Government officials should not be able to pull curtains of secrecy around decisions which can be revealed without injury to the public interest.
-Good government functions best in the full light of day.
+This legislation springs from one of our most essential principles: a democracy works best when the people have all the information that the security of the nation permits.
+No one should be able to pull curtains of secrecy around decisions which can be revealed without injury to the public interest.

-At the same time, the welfare of the nation or the rights of individuals may require that some documents not be made available.
-As long as threats to peace exist, for example, there must be military secrets, a citizen must be able in confidence to complain to his government and to provide information just as he is-and should be-free to confide in the press without fear of intimidation on reprisal of few My week to describe the few fairness to individuals also requires that information accumulated in personnel files be protected from disclosure.
+At the same time, the welfare of the Nation or the rights of individuals may require that some documents not be made available.
+As long as threats to peace exist, for example, there must be military secrets.
+A citizen must be able in confidence to complain to his go vernment and to provide information, just as he is -- and should be -- free to confide in the press without fear of reprisal or of being required to reveal or discuss his sources.

+Fairness to individuals also requires that information accumulated in personnel files be protected from disclosure.
 Officials within government must be able to communicate with one another fully and frankly without publicity.
-They cannot operate effectively if required to disclose information prematurely or to make public investigative files and internal instructions that guide them in arriving at their decisions.
+They cannot operate effectively if required to disclose information prematurely or to make public investigative files and internal instructions that guide them in arrriving at their decisions.